 Practically perfect in every way – that’s this chicken recipe.
-(And also Mary Poppins, apparently, but that’s not really the point).
-However, it’s not only a great recipe, it’s a flexible template for making your own recipe!
+However, it’s not only a great recipe, it’s a flexible template for making your chicken your own way!
 Here are some easy tips for tweaking this to make it fit your tastes and lifestyle.

 - Change the Seasoning: This dish will work with any seasoning you like, from Montreal chicken to basic lemon pepper, and beyond.
 So use what you love, or try something new!

 - Chicken Options: Substitute boneless, skinless thighs in place of the breast – it’ll be just as delicious.
-Keep in mind that it may take a few minutes longer to get tender than breast meat does.
+Keep in mind that it may take a few minutes longer to cook than breast meat.

-- Rest the Chicken: I always recommend letting your chicken (or steak, or almost any protein) rest for five minutes or so after cooking.
+- Rest the Chicken: I always recommend letting your chicken (or steak, or almost any protein) rest for 8 to 10 minutes after cooking and before slicing.
 This will help keep the juices in the meat, instead of letting them run out everywhere when you cut into it.

 What’s a Good Side with Chicken?